planning by citypaul

 ### Step 1: [One sentence description]

-**Test**: What failing test will we write?
+**RED**: What failing test will we write?
+(Describes expected behaviour, not implementation.)

 ### Step 2: [One sentence description]

-**Test**: ...
+**RED**: ...

-**Implementation**: ...
+**GREEN**: ...

 **Done when**: ...